 - 8 pint sized canning jars, or 4 quart sized jars

-- Plus basic kitchen supplies such as prep bowls, large sauce pot, small pot, cutting board, knife, measuring cups, and kitchen towels.
+- Plus basic kitchen supplies such as a slotted spoon and clean kitchen towels.

 Combine the chicken stock, vegetables, chicken, parsley, and seasonings to a large sauce pot.
 Bring the pot to a boil, reduce the heat to a simmer, and cook for about 30 minutes.
 Prepare the canning equipment while the soup is simmering.

-Run the bubble popper through the jars to remove air bubbles, clean the rims, cover, and place the jars into the pressure canner.
+Place the lid on the canner, and lock it.
+Bring the canner to a boil over medium-high heat.
 Process the jars according to the instructions for your canner for the proper times indicated below.

-After processing, allow the canner to cool and depressurize, remove the jars, and let them cool completely.
-Wash the jars with soapy water, label, date, and store the jars of chicken soup in a cool location.
+Let the canner cool, remove the jars, and let them cool completely.
+Wash the jars with soapy water, label, date, and store the jars of canned corn in a cool location.
 Use within 12-18 months.

-To serve, open the jars and pour the soup into a saucepan.
-Feel free to add other ingredients, such as cooked pasta, cooked rice, homemade egg noodles, and fresh herbs.
+To serve, open the jars of chicken vegetable soup and warm on the stove.
+Feel free to add other ingredients after opening, such as cooked pasta, barley, cooked rice, homemade egg noodles, and fresh herbs.
 Heat the soup for about 10 minutes, season to taste, and serve warm.
 Makes 8 pints or 4 quarts of chicken soup.

 - 16 cups chicken stock